RemarkableTools/remarkable.tools/README.md

 ##
 The second part of the project consists in a GitHub [organization](https://github.com/RemarkableTools) for programmers with the goal of onboarding C# developers into the MultiversX ecosystem. 🛠️

-- `ErdCsharp` - Complex C# SDK for interacting with MultiversX API.
+- [`Mx.NET.SDK`](https://github.com/RemarkableTools/Mx.NET.SDK) - Complex .NET SDK for interacting with MultiversX blockchain.
 Query the blockchain or send transactions.
-- `ErdWalletConnect` - Unique C# SDK for interacting with Wallet Providers.
+- [`Mx.NET.SDK.WalletProviders`](https://github.com/RemarkableTools/Mx.NET.SDK.WalletProviders) - Unique .NET SDK for interacting with Wallet Providers.
 Create connection and sign transactions.
-- `dapp-blazor` - .NET Blazor template for developing web applications with C#.
-ErdCsharp and Login methods integrated.
+- `Mx.Blazor.DApp` (soon) - .NET Blazor template for developing web applications with C#.
+Mx.NET.SDK and Login methods integrated.

 &nbsp;
 ## [remarkable.tools](https://remarkable.tools)